In this post we discuss how to get stronger without getting injured if you’re over 60.

 The second is to make sure the machine doesn’t take take you into a range of motion you can’t get to under your own volition.

 This is easy to check.
-For example on a chest press machine test how far your elbows can move back before you begin.
+For example on a chest press machine test how far your elbows can move back before you start.
 Set the handles so the machine can’t take you further than this during the exercise itself.

 Focus on control and muscle contraction